teaching-js/assignment/README.md

 Users can page between sets of results in the feed using the position token from `user/feed`

 **Profile**
-Users can see their own profile information such as name, username, number of posts, number of likes, profile pic. get this information from `/user/info`
+Users can see their own profile information such as username, number of posts, number of likes, profile pic. get this information from `/user/info`

 ## Level 3